DoD Sustainable Products Center

 The BioPreferred Program established a minimum of 72% bio-based content for multipurpose grease.

-Before DoD and Federal agencies can use bio-based multipurpose greases, their performance must be proven to meet government requirements and end user needs.
+Before DoW and Federal agencies can use bio-based multipurpose greases, their performance must be proven to meet government requirements and end user needs.
 The candidate multipurpose grease products were evaluated in vehicles and equipment at Military installations and civilian Federal Agency facilities.
-This demonstration validated biobased greases’ performance and facilitated awareness of sustainable alternatives to petroleum-based greases, and resulted in the assigning of National Stock Numbers (NSNs) for these sustainable products, thereby making them available for DoD and civilian Federal Agency procurement.
+This demonstration validated biobased greases’ performance and facilitated awareness of sustainable alternatives to petroleum-based greases, and resulted in the assigning of National Stock Numbers (NSNs) for these sustainable products, thereby making them available for DoW and civilian Federal Agency procurement.

 Technology Description